Off to a Good Start

 We Referred Emma to a NYC Small Business Center

 Why would we turn away business?
 We were simply too expensive for Emma.
 We want small businesses to succeed.
 That’s why we started this company.
 We’re not in this to sell services a business someone cannot afford.
 These other sources were better suited to cater to Emma and could offer her some assistance for free.
 Emma will likely outgrow these groups soon.
 We wanted her to know that she could trust us to propose solutions that we right for her business, rather than just right for us.
-So, when she does outgrow them, she will know where to find help she could trust.
+So, when she does outgrow them, she will know where to find the help she could trust.

 SCORE & SBA have local chapters nationally.
 For businesses in NYC, SCORE is easiest for businesses in Manhattan, LaGuardia for Queens, Business Center for Brooklyn, and the Bronx SBDC.